 If a leak in the gas flow system occurs it will malfunction yielding erroneous transducer output.
 Seal integrity is essential at all times.
-Upon resealing verify zero levels and verify transducer output with the manometer.

 Pitot Alignment

 If the instrument appears to be yielding faulty output, after all of the above have been checked, it is possible that the pitot opening planes are out of alignment.
 The pitot opening planes must be perpendicular to the gas stream.